Vman45/omxplayercamview.serviceWith-motioneye-raspbian-lite/README.md

     Motioneye*

+ *This combination is acceptable for me when I want raspbian and motioneye, but its not near as great as motioneyeos when using as a straight single device use.
+I've also noted motioneye will pickup just about every csi camera I've thrown at it, where in raspbian I've not always gotten it to work.
+Also note the fastcam streaming is  different somehow.
+I dont know all the differences, but keep in mind this is not a substitute for motioneyeos but a compromise with it and raspbian.

     *You can find more info and even donate to the motioneye project.
 This project was not endorsed by motioneye, but due to open source software I enjoy it.
 I do think it is a great project and I've wanted it on raspbian preloaded for a while, so I followed the great instructions from  motioneye and used the awesome Distro-RPI/pi-gen build system to make it happen.
 If you enjoy this, consider a donation to motioneye.